 Because only a small amount of the contract value must be posted as margin, the investor gains significant leverage, which increases profits and losses.
 Because commodities are usually the underlying asset, the prices of futures contracts are restricted by how much the underlying asset varies, so leverage helps to increase profits from smaller changes in asset prices-.
 If the underlying asset increases, then the short position suffers because the underlying asset could have been sold at a higher price, while the long position benefits because only the delivery price must be paid, not the higher spot price; the obverse is true when the underlying asset price decreases.

 Futures contracts have a finite life; therefore, to maintain a position, the contracts must be rolled forward to new contracts with later delivery dates.
 A consequence of the spot-futures parity is that the price of futures contracts necessarily converges to the spot price on the delivery date; otherwise, arbitrage will equalize the prices.

-If the prices of futures contracts that expire after the delivery date are less than the spot price of the underlying asset, then the scenario is referred to as normal backwardation; otherwise, the market is said to be in contango, where later future contracts cost more than the spot price of the underlying asset.
+If the prices of futures contracts that expire after the delivery date are less than the spot price of the underlying asset, then the scenario is called normal backwardation; otherwise, the market is said to be in contango, where later future contracts cost more than the spot price of the underlying asset.
 In normal backwardation, a trader can profit from rolling his position forward; in contango, a trader would suffer rolling losses.
-The amount of roll profits or losses is generally referred to as the roll yield.
+The amount of roll profits or losses is the roll yield.